 Several parameters and all filter expressions require you to specify an attribute name.
-You can use the schema reference to find the attribute names included in a particular result set.
+To understand the attribute names included in a particular result set, you can use the vCloud API Schema Reference available at https://code.vmware.com.

-- 1 In the vCloud API Schema Reference, select All Queries. - 2 Type the query name (or any part of it) in the Quick Index window, then open the query reference page. - 3 On the query reference page, click the link in the Record Result section to open a page that shows the name, type, description, and other information for each attribute returned by the query.
+- 1 In the schema reference, find your query, then open the query reference page. - 2 In the Record Result section, click the link to open a page that shows the name, type, description, and other information for each attribute returned by the query.

 Attributes that can be used in a filter expression have a YES in the FILTER column.

-Attributes that can be used with sortAsc or sortDesc have a YES in the SORT column.
+Attributes that can be used with the sortAsc or sortDesc parameter have a YES in the SORT column.